LaSalle Parish, Louisiana

 LaSalle Parish (French: Paroisse de La Salle) is a parish located in the U.S. state of Louisiana.
 As of the 2020 United States census, the population was 14,791.
 The parish seat is Jena.
 The parish was created in 1910 from the western section of Catahoula Parish.

 Name

 The parish is named for René-Robert Cavelier, Sieur de La Salle.

 There is some confusion as to whether the parish is spelled "LaSalle" (no space) or "La Salle."
 An example of the latter view can be seen in the photo at right of the sign over the entrance to a "La Salle Parish Courthouse."
 A photo of this sign is also featured on the main webpage of the LaSalle Parish Clerk of Court, but the parish is consistently spelled "LaSalle" (no space) in the website text.
 The prevailing spelling of the parish is "LaSalle" (no space), consistent with the U.S. Census since 2011, and as demonstrated for example by a Google Trends comparison of the phrase's different spellings.

 History

 The parish was established (as the Parish of LaSalle) on July 3, 1908.

+In 1908, when Catahoula Parish was split in half and formed LaSalle Parish an immediate struggle developed between the towns of Olla and Jena over the location of the parish courthouse and seat.
+Jena was subsequently chosen over Olla, the larger and more established community at the time, as the seat of government due to Jena's central location within the newly formed Parish.